Robot Archie

 in his Zenith incarnation he was a member of Black Flag and ally of Zenith and Mandala

-Enemies: Sludge, X-Man robot;
+Enemies: Sludge, X-Man robot, the Spider;

-in his Zenith Phase he was a foe of The Lloigor; Lux; Voltage; Spook
+in his Zenith Phase he was a foe of the Lloigor; Lux; Voltage; Spook

 Known Relatives: Junior